Tur[k]ingBench: A Challenge Benchmark for Web Agents: Evaluating Models in Solving Web-based Tasks in

 \section{Evaluating Models in Solving Web-based Tasks in \datasetName}

-We benchmark various models with architectural choices on \datasetName.
-We note that, our goal here is to provide reasonable baselines for our proposed benchmark and hence, we avoid specialized models that may use specific assumptions or supervision of our data.
+We benchmark various models with different architectures on \datasetName.
+Our goal is to provide reasonable baselines for our proposed benchmark, so we avoid specialized models that rely on specific assumptions or supervision of our data.

 \paragraph{Models.} As discussed earlier, our models need to consume information on a mix of information modalities.
 A model can, therefore, consume the instructions as text, image, or a combination of both.
+We experiment with state-of-the-art proprietary models like GPT4 and Claude-2.1.\footnote{GPT4/GPT4-V/Claude accessed via APIs in January 2024; GPT4o accessed in August 2024.} For GPT4 models, we experiment with both the text models and the vision-language variant that is trained in a joint of visio-textual information.
+We compare the performance of these models with the latest open-source vision language models like LLaVA-1.6 \citep{liu2023llava}, InternVL2 \citep{chen2023internvl} and text-only models like Llama-3.1-Instruct~\cite{dubey2024llama} and Qwen2~\cite{qwen2}.
+Our evaluation focused on major model families (GPT4, LLaVA1.6, etc.), as our goal was setting baselines with widely-recognized models.

+We note that, besides these general-purpose models, there are more specialized text-based models for web exploration, either through pre-training on text data~\citep{aghajanyan2021htlm,aghajanyan2022cm3,understandinghtmlIzzedin2022}, specialized models for analyzing web-based components~\citep{huang2022layoutlmv3,tao2022knowing,ebrahimi2023test,chen2022xdoc}, or visual perception of the web~\citep{dosovitskiy2021image,rust2023language,pix2struct2022lee,kil2024dual}.
+We leave such explorations, which are likely to yield better results, to future work.

-We experiment with state-of-the-art models like GPT-4 and Claude-2.1.\footnote{Accessed via their APIs in January 2024.} For GPT-4 models, we experiment with both the text models and the vision-language variant that is trained in a joint of visio-textual information.
-When processing the HTML content of the tasks, we consider two variants: (1) ``full'' indicates all the HTML content of the entire page.
-(2) ``relevant'' indicates a few lines of HTML above and under the input field the model is currently solving.
-To reduce the cost of evaluation, we use 20 instances per each of the 20 evaluation task.
+\paragraph{Encoding the tasks for evaluation.} When processing the HTML content of the tasks, we consider two variants: (1) ``full'' indicates all the HTML content of the entire page.
+(2) ``relevant'' indicates a few neighboring lines of HTML adjacent to (above and under) the input field the model is currently solving (further details in \S\ref{app:relevant}.)
+To reduce the cost of evaluation, we use 20 instances per each of the 20 evaluation tasks.
 This adds up to $(20\times20=)400$ web pages evaluated with a total of roughly $6k$ input fields evaluated.

-We note that, besides these general-purpose models there are more specialized text-based models that are specialized for web-exploration either through pre-training on text data~\citep{aghajanyan2021htlm,aghajanyan2022cm3,understandinghtmlIzzedin2022}, specialized models for analyzing web-based components~\citep{huang2022layoutlmv3,tao2022knowing,ebrahimi2022test,chen2022xdoc} or visual perception of web~\citep{dosovitskiy2020image,rust2022language,pix2struct2022lee}.
-We delegate such explorations that are likely to yield better results to the future.